LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 ### Indemnification and Contribution

-The last clause of Rule 13(g) ("a claim that the coparty is or may be liable to the crossclaimant for all or part of a claim asserted in the action against the crossclaimant") describes claims for _contribution_ and _indemnification_.
+The last clause of Rule 13(g) ("a claim that the coparty is or may be liable to the crossclaimant for all or part of a claim asserted in the action against the crossclaimant") describes claims for [_contribution_ and _indemnification_]({{ site.baseurl }}/notes/Contribution_Indemnification).

-##### Contribution

-Allows a joint tortfeasor who pays damages beyond their proportionate share of fault (e.g. under joint and several liability) to seek reimbursement from other joint tortfeasors for their proportionate shares.

-The right of contribution is governed by state law (statute or common law).

-##### Indemnification

-Allows a defendant to recover the full amount of a judgment (and sometimes defense costs) from another person.

-- The common law right of indemnification applies where a defendant was not actually at fault, but is liable to the plaintiff based on the other person's conduct.
-  - Example:  At common law, if an employer was held vicariously liable for an employee's negligence, the employer had a right to sue the employee for indemnification.
-    - In some states this particular right has been abrogated by judicial opinion or statute.
-- Statutory indemnification may codify the common law right or impose a duty to indemnify where it would not apply under common law.
-  - Example: In some states, an employer has a statutory duty to indemnify an employee for any civil liability (including the cost of defense) arising from the employee's negligence in the course of employment.
-See, e.g., Cal.
-Labor Code § 2802(a) .
-- Contractual indemnification agreements allow parties to shift ultimate responsibility for judgments, without regard to which one is at fault.
-  - Example: University places students in internships with businesses and other organizations.
-The University may agree to indemnify the organizations for any civil liability the organizations incur as a result of the student's conduct.
-  - Liability insurance is a common type of contractual indemnification agreement.

-FRCP Rule 13(g) permits co-defendants to assert claims for contributions as crossclaims, in which case their claims are contingent on the outcome of the underlying plaintiff's claim.
-The court may opt to defer adjudication of such a crossclaim until the underlying plaintiff's claim has been decided.
-If the defendant asserting a contribution/indemnification crossclaim is not found liable, then the crossclaim is dismissed.
+FRCP Rule 13(g) permits (but does not compel) co-parties to assert claims for indemnification/contribution as crossclaims.
+These claims are contingent on the outcome of the underlying claim against the party asserting a right of indemnification/contribution.
+The court may opt to defer adjudication of such a crossclaim until the underlying claim has been decided.
+If the party asserting a contribution/indemnification crossclaim is not found liable, then the crossclaim is dismissed.

-- Rule 14 (see below) also permits a party to join an additional "third-party" defendant to assert a claim for contribution or indemnification.
+- Rule 14 (see below) permits a party to join an additional "third-party" defendant to assert a claim for contribution or indemnification.
-- Because crossclaims and third-party claims are not compulsory, a party with a potential contribution or indemnification claim (whether against a co-party or potential third-party) may opt to wait until the outcome of the suit and then bring the contribution/indemnification claim in a subsequent action.

 ### Unrelated claims between co-parties